metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 This read-option game on Micah Parsons has been devastating.

 It's clear Philadelphia had the emotional edge here.
-Just looking at the coaching, the fans, the way the cornerbacks are playing.
+Just looking at the coaches, the fans, the way the cornerbacks are playing.

+***

+## 49ers @ Falcons

+Credit to Grady Jarrett and Dean Pees using 8-man coverage to stop the 49ers on their opening drive.